NCERT Exemplar Solutions Class 8 Science Chapter 1 – Free PDF Download

 (d) lever system

-Answer is (b) drip system
+The answer is (b) drip system

 The perpendicular pipes, having rotating nozzles on top, are joined to the main pipeline at regular intervals.
 When water is allowed to flow through the main pipe under pressure with the help of a pump, it escapes from the rotating nozzles.
 It gets sprinkled on the crop as if it is raining